Calmpsycho333/Calmpsycho333/README.md

 - 1 1/2 years of exprience coding
 - 👀 I’m interested in All coding languages
 - 🌱 I’m currently learning javascript back end, css,html5, mongodb, mongoose, reactjs
-- 💞️ I’m looking to collaborate on any new projects
+- 💞️ I’m looking to collaborate on any new projects and currently working on personal projects
 - 📫 How to reach me instagram: index.js.exe, linkedIn: michael mcbean

 <!---